PixelMister/Pokengine/docs/Utilities/tips-and-tricks.md

 !!! tips
     Pasting in the exact UID saves you hassle every time.
 This works for Pokémon, Trainers, Items, Moves, and more.

-## Night lights for Pokemon Center / Mart / Gym:
+## Night lights for Pokemon Center / Mart / Gym
 Most people create a large overlay sprite for all the night lights in their town - windows, lamp posts, etc. However, it can be useful to exclude buildings that are reused a lot, like Pokémon Centers, Marts, and Gyms.
 Personally, I use a dedicated object placed on the Pokémon Center warp that includes its specific night lighting.

 ## Template Maps